Barbet

 Barbets have moderate energy levels and require a balanced diet to maintain their health.

 High-quality dog food supplemented with occasional treats is essential to meet their nutritional needs.
-This usually consists of a blend of premium protein, essential fats, vitamins, minerals, and fiber sourced from vegetables and berries.
-Ensure fresh water is always available, and consult with a veterinarian to tailor a feeding plan specific to your Barbet's needs.
+This usually consists of a blend of premium protein, essential fats, vitamins, minerals, and fiber sourced from vegetables such as broccoli and berries such as blueberries.
+Ensure fresh water is always available, and consult with a veterinarian to tailor a feeding plan specific to your Barbet’s needs.

 Barbets, like many dog breeds, are prone to certain health conditions.
 Owners need to be aware of these potential issues and take proactive steps to monitor their pet’s health.

-• Progressive Retinal Atrophy (PRA): Progressive retinal atrophy is a genetic condition that affects the retina of the eye, leading to gradual vision loss and eventual blindness.
+• Progressive Retinal Atrophy: Progressive retinal atrophy is a genetic condition that affects the retina of the eye, leading to gradual vision loss and eventual blindness.
 Symptoms typically begin with night blindness and progress to daytime vision impairment.

 • Hip Dysplasia: Hip dysplasia is a common orthopedic condition in dogs, characterized by abnormal development of the hip joint.
 This can lead to pain, stiffness, and difficulty in movement.
 While genetics play a significant role in hip dysplasia, factors such as diet, exercise, and weight management also contribute to its development.